johncrook-davies/sailing/stilltobecategorised.md

 * Bearing

 ## Todo
-* questions on page 19 and page 21
+* questions on page 14 - then send answers to Tom